tim25651/custom-repo/README.md

 # the domain where the repository is hosted,
 # the github token (or set GH_TOKEN in the environment),
 # the user (default: repo)
-# the password for the repository (or set REPO_PASS in the environment)
+# the password for the repository (or set REPO_PASSWD in the environment)
 # and if to include the restart command (else the server has to be restarted manually, see 5.)
 custom-repo build ~/custom-repo \
     -k /path/to/key.gpg \